um-pdavila/acs_docs/docs/triton/2-sw/jh.rst

 .. warning::
-   We are experiencing some unexpected shutdowns on the JupyterHub service recently and are trying to fix the issue ASAP.
-   Please make sure to save your work frequently in case the shutdown happens.
+   Please make sure to save your work frequently in case a shutdown happens.

 JupyterHub on Triton User Menu
 ==============================